Marcel Ospel: Career

+Ospel, then aged 30, worked for Merrill Lynch Capital Markets between 1980 and 1984 in London and New York; then became the Managing Director of its Swiss branch in Zurich from 1984 to 1987.

 Ospel joined the marketing and planning division of the Swiss Bank Corporation (SBC) shortly after graduating.
 He rose to become the bank's head and the architect of its 1998 merger with the Union Bank of Switzerland to what is now UBS.
 The new bank, of which he became CEO, was then the second-largest bank in the world.

 Ospel stepped down as CEO in 2001 to become chairman of the board of directors, but retained tight operational control over UBS.
 In this role, he refused to continue financing the ailing national airline Swissair and was considered by many to share responsibility for its collapse in 2001.
 His annual salary of up to CHF 26 million – exceptional in Switzerland but less so in international banking – was another topic of frequent controversy during his tenure as chairman.

 In the 2000s, Ospel pursued an aggressive growth strategy in investment banking and structured finance, acquiring Paine Webber among others, and was considered to be one of the most powerful men in Switzerland.
 But his strategy resulted in CHF 80 billion of losses to UBS with the collapse of UBS's Dillon, Read & Co. investment bank during the 2008 financial crisis.
 Ospel was forced to resign in April 2008, following pressure by the Swiss Financial Market Supervisory Authority, and UBS had to seek a government bailout in October 2008.

 In retirement, Ospel remained active as a private investor, but remained a target of public criticism and occasional protests on account of his former salary and his leadership of UBS.